madgen/madgen.github.io/posts/Fur-Rebecca.markdown

 inWhich: I provide a not-so-awkward recommendation service for her.
 ---

+### 21st of June, 2019

+  - _Spanish Caravan_ by The Doors.

+    _Carry me Caraban take me away~~ Take me to Portugal, take me to Spain~~ Andalusia with fields full of grain~~ I have to see you again and again~~_

+  - I'm off to Phoenix and then to LA, so no posts until next week.
+Enjoy the sun for me, would you?

 ### 19th of June, 2019

   - On multiple occasions, you asked me if I resented you.
 You were so far off